FireguiQueen/havard-cs50/Week 00 - Scratch/02_simplifying_information.md

 A simple analogy: Imagine two people from different countries having a conversation.
 Since they don't speak each other's language, they're essentially exchanging data — sounds or text that lack meaning to the other.
 To turn that data into information, one of them needs to use a dictionary or a translation app to interpret the message.
 Once translated, the data gains context and meaning — and becomes information.

+#### As humans, what kind of data do we receive?
+Raw data or organized and processed data (informatio)?
+From Guilherme Pire’s perspective — AKA my perspective — we receive data, and our brains process that data and transform it into information.

+To illustrate this, imagine we take a human and remove key cognitive functions from their brain.
+In theory, they’d still be able to see, hear, taste, and experience the world — assuming we didn’t touch the sensory systems.
+But without the brain's ability to process that input, they wouldn’t be able to truly understand what’s happening.
+They’d be receiving data, but not forming information — because they’d lack the ability to assign meaning.

+Our brain is a powerful piece of hardware, and it runs a kind of software — a set of instructions on how to handle the data we receive, turning it into meaningful information.

 # How do humans process and storage data